DEFRA/rpa-mit-payment/README.md

 # Introduction
-This repository contains the code for consuming the payment generator for MIT The Invoices created in MIT need to reach one of two destinations, Strategics Payments (SPS) or Transformation Layer (TL).
-The destination is determined by the scheme type.
-Depending of scheme type the Payment Generator will create either a Json message to be place on a Service Bus queue for SPS or an XML file to be placed in Blob Storage for the TL.
+This repository contains the code for consuming the payment generator for MIT The Invoices created in MIT need to proxied to SPS via Service Bus.
+Any processed messages are audited by the rpa-mit-events service (by sending a message to the rpa-mit-events queue).

 # Getting Started
 ## Azurite